Two comfortable canal apartments in the heart of the historic city centre of Amsterdam

 And year round you find all kinds of festival and events.
 Find a few suggestions here.

 It is one big orange party.
-Not on the actual birthday of the Queen, but on her ‘official’ one: April 30th.
-The city turns crazy and orange (it is the House of Orange, the Dutch Royal Family), and many people from around the world have discovered this Dutch Carnival.
+Kingsday: April 27th.
+The city turns crazy and orange (it is the House of Orange, the Dutch Royal Family), and many people from around the world have discovered this Dutch Carnival. ( Do not come on April 30th: Queensday is long gone, we have a king now)

 A wonderful mix of gays and straights can be found in the little festival, much smaller than the Gay Pride and maybe therefore nicer, celebrated around the Zeedijk.
 This third weekend in August men turn up as women, and women as men.
 And they have been doing so for centuries!
 Some historians believe this fun packed romantic festival dates back to the Middle Ages.
 On the Saturday afternoon there is a small Opera festival with the ‘divas’ singing from the windows above the shops and restaurants on the Zeedijk.
 Truly fun!